 Faculty of Power Engineering Students Meet with “Sakkabel” Representatives

-Students from the Faculty of Power Engineering at the Georgian Technical University met with David Kapanadze, Managing Director of the company “Sakkabel”, as well as marketing specialists Natia Samkharadze and Barbara Jananashvili.
+Students from the Faculty of Power Engineering at the Georgian Technical University met with David Kapanadze, Managing Director of the company “Sakkabel”, Davit Kapanadze, as well as the Head of Marketing and Public Relations, Nutsa Samkharadze, and the Marketing Manager, Barbare Jananashvili.

 The meeting, organized by the GTU Career Development Department of Academic Process Management Service, was opened by Dean of the Faculty of Power Engineering, Professor Ketevan Kutateladze.